OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/tracebacks/screencast/slides.md

 # How not to ask for help

 - "I wanted to do the exercise but it does not work"

 - "Python does not work on my computer"

 - "My code does not work, here is a screenshot"

 - Asking via DM on Zulip instead of the course stream

-- Sending a screenshot of the error (to AI or humans) — copy the text instead
+- Sending a screenshot of the error — copy the text instead

 ---

-# A better way (for a hypothetical task)
+# A better way

 In the task where we should use Python to calculate the output value of a Cobb-Douglas production function (assignment 1, exercise 2) the following line: